Make your own scalloped potatoes with dehydrated potato slices and a dry sauce mix.

-For added convenience, I often store jars of dehydrated potato slices with a white sauce mix.
-When scalloped potatoes are on the menu, they’re super quick and easy to assemble.
+This is the homemade version of the boxed scalloped potatoes you can buy.
+Assemble several batches and store on your shelf for months.
+When ready to eat, they’re super quick and easy to assemble.
 They also make great gifts for anyone who appreciates homemade convenience food.

 This recipe is for traditional scalloped potatoes without cheese.
-For a little something extra, add a little cheddar or parmesan to the top.
+To turn them into au gratin, add cheddar or parmesan when preparing for the oven.

 Of course, you can also use a basic white sauce instead of the powdered mix.